 Tips for Choosing Do-It-Yourself Bankruptcy Software

 If you’re thinking about filing a bankruptcy case, you’re probably wondering about the cost and how you’re going to afford to hire an attorney.
-Have you thought about filing a bankruptcy case without paying an attorney to do it for you?
+One option is to file a bankruptcy case without paying an attorney to do it for you.

-If you’re an individual or a married couple (corporations still must have attorneys for this), you can file a Chapter 7 straight bankruptcy or a Chapter 13 repayment plan case without an attorney.
-You’re said to be a “pro se” filer when you don’t have an attorney to represent you.
+If you’re an individual or a married couple (corporations must have attorneys to file), you can file a Chapter 7 or Chapter 13 bankruptcy case without an attorney.
+With Chapter 7, all your eligible debts are discharged.
+With Chapter 13, you establish a payment plan with your creditors, and your debts are discharged after the payment plan is completed.
+You’re said to be a pro se filer when you don’t have an attorney to represent you.

 Before you decide to file without an attorney, do your homework.
 Your path may not be easy.

-- Form-Based: These offer the basic forms, usually in PDF format, and perhaps some level of explanation or guidance beyond what you’ll find in the official forms themselves.
+- Form-based: These offer basic forms, usually in PDF format, and perhaps some explanation or guidance beyond what you’ll find in the official forms themselves.

 - Interactive: Instead of filling out forms, you’ll answer questions online, and the software will take your answers and insert the data into the appropriate form.

-- instruction on the type of information and the level of detail you’ll need to provide
+- Instructions on the type of information and the level of detail you’ll need to provide

-- a way to save your work as you go so that you don’t have to enter all the info in one sitting
+- A way to save your work as you go so you don’t have to enter all the info in one sitting

-Beyond the basics, here’s what you can expect from six bankruptcy document vendors, and from the U.S.Court’s own official forms site.
+Beyond the basics, here’s what you can expect from five bankruptcy document vendors and from the U.S.Court’s official forms site.

 U.S. Courts Official Bankruptcy Forms

-The official bankruptcy forms are available free of charge from the website of the U.S. Courts.
-You can even fill them out using your computer or tablet and print them ready to file with the court.
-You cannot save them online, but you can download each form to your computer, fill it out, and save it.
+Official bankruptcy forms are available free of charge from the website of the U.S. Courts.
+You can fill them out using your computer or tablet and print them so they're ready to file with the court.
+You can't save them online, but you can download each form to your computer, fill it out, and save it.
 The U.S. Courts also provide an instruction booklet to help you fill out the forms.

 At $49, 1ClickBankruptcy.com is a pretty bare-bones application without some of the bells and whistles you’ll find in some of the others.
-It is apparently not interactive, but instead provides forms you download to your computer and fill out yourself.
-This will allow you to work offline as you gather and enter the information you’ll need.
+You download the software onto your computer, which allows you to save your work and print files when needed.
+You can work offline as you gather and enter the information you’ll need.

-Document Aid.com offers a short live demo to give the feel of the data entry process.
+Document Aid offers a short live demo to give you a sense of the process.
 This company offers three levels of service.

-- Managed.
-For $89 the company provides someone to review your paperwork to make sure it’s complete, but not to make sure that the information is correct.
+- Managed: For $89, the company provides someone to review your paperwork to ensure it’s complete, but not to make sure that the information is correct.

-- Full: For $188, you fill out their “ultra easy questionnaire,” and the company fills out the forms for you.
-Again, they provide no legal advice, but they do claim that they can put you in touch with attorneys who can answer your questions for free.
+- Full: For $188, you fill out their “ultra-easy questionnaire” and the company fills out the forms for you.
+Again, they provide no legal advice, but they claim that they can put you in touch with attorneys who can answer your questions for free.

-StandardLegal.com provides do-it-yourself forms legal forms not just for bankruptcy.
-You can find forms for sales contracts, powers of attorney, living wills, promissory notes, and the others.
+StandardLegal.com provides do-it-yourself legal forms, and not just for bankruptcy.
+You can find forms for sales contracts, powers of attorney, living wills, and promissory notes.

-For $49 you’ll get bare bones fill-in-the-blank PDF bankruptcy forms, very similar to what you can get for free from the U.S. Courts website.
+For $49.95, you get basic, fill-in-the-blank PDF bankruptcy forms very similar to what you can get for free from the U.S. Courts website.
 They claim to include a booklet of instructions written by a practicing attorney.